 - Provide evidence of previous or current instructor certification with a Recreational Boating/Training Organization e.g. NOLS, CYA, RYA, US SAIL, ASA, and Canadian and US Power Squadrons, 60 or 100 ton liscense.

 - Provide evidence of previous instructor/teaching experience and sailing or power boating experience.

 - Complete the Manuals Assessments up to the levels you wish to teach

 - Pay for and pass the online student exams up to the levels you wish to teach.

 - Complete the form and provide the Instructor fee (annual)

 Option 1– A previously certified instructor with International Sail & Power Association

 Option 2 – If not a previously certified instructor with International Sail & Power Association

 International Sail & Power Academy Inc ISPA Registered Instructor wallet cards

-will be issued on completion.
+will be issued when qualified.